 10. Supplementary Provision

 44) Improvement or Amendment of this Code of Conduct

 SMK has emphasized the importance of impartial and continual provision in a timely manner of information necessary for making investment decisions to the current shareholders and potential investors into SMK’s shares.

 Materials we made public include not only those obligatorily required for disclosure such as financial statements and short form financial reports but those we autonomously provided for IR presentation meetings.

 Specifically, we have conducted the following activities:

-(To include explanatory materials used during the business result presentation meetings, in addition to business result presentation materials )
+(To include business result presentation materials and explanatory materials used during the business result presentation meetings. )

 ⇒Click here for more information

-- ③An IR briefing is regularly held twice a year (whole financial year/second quarter) for institutional investors
+- 3. Holding IR briefing regularly twice a year (whole financial year/second quarter) for institutional investors

 IR briefing for institutional investors